mongodb/mongodb-atlas-kubernetes/README.md

 documentation.
 See the [Quickstart](https://www.mongodb.com/docs/atlas/operator/stable/ak8so-quick-start/) to get started with Atlas Kubernetes Operator.

-If you just want to check the released images signatures, please [check this instructions](docs/dev/signed-images.md).
+If you just want to check the released images signatures, please [check these instructions](docs/dev/signed-images.md).

 ## How to Contribute